MapsPeople/docs/src/android/v3/guides/third-party-positioning/google-fused-location-integration.md

 </mi-tab-panel>
 </mi-tabs>

-Now we need to start up our PositionProvider to get positioning onto our map.
+Now we need to start up our PositionProvider to get positioning onto our Map.
 This we will do through our PositionProviderService.
-We start with creating a method to setup the IndoorAtlas positionProvider from the PositionProviderService.
+We start with creating a method to setup the Google positionProvider from the PositionProviderService.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>